The lumps Behind Ganglion Cysts

 If the cyst is causing pain or interfering with joint movement, our specialist may recommend:

 - Immobilization.
+If the cyst is causing discomfort, our doctor may recommend immobilizing the affected joint with a brace or splint for a period of time.
+This can help reduce irritation and promote cyst shrinkage.
 Because activity can cause the ganglion cyst to get larger, it may help to temporarily immobilize the area with a brace or splint.
 As the cyst shrinks, it may release the pressure on your nerves, relieving pain.
-Avoid long-term use of a brace or splint, which can cause the nearby muscles to weaken.

 - Surgery.
 This may be an option if other approaches haven’t worked.
 During this procedure, our doctor removes the cyst and the stalk that attaches it to the joint or tendon.
 Rarely, the surgery can injure the surrounding nerves, blood vessels or tendons.
-And the cyst can recur, even after surgery.
+It is generally effective in preventing recurrence, it may require more extensive recovery compared to other treatment options.